mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 In the example above, the string has a `value` and an attribute `title`.
 Both are displayed in the source section (highlighted in red), and available as separate input fields in the editor (highlighted in orange).

-The following image is an example of a string with plurals: while English only has 2 forms, plural and singular, other locales can have a different number of plural forms.
-In this case, Russian has 3 forms (highlighted in orange).
+The following image is an example of a string with plurals: while English only has two forms, plural and singular, other locales can have a different number of plural forms.
+In this case, Russian has three forms (highlighted in orange).

 ![Translation editing space for Fluent string with plurals](../../assets/images/pontoon/ui/editing_space_ftl_plurals.png "Screenshot of the translation editing space for Fluent string with plurals")